qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 11_ Functional Languages.md

 The return values of the various varieties of set! are implementation-depen- dent. ■ Sequencing uses the special form begin: EXAMPLE 11.17

 Sequencing

+5 For clarity, the ﬁgures in Section C 3.4.2 elided the internal structure of the pairs.

 ```
 (begin